An energising junior curriculum, taught by specialists, inspires curiosity at every step.

 Juniors are immersed in a literacy environment through a variety of reading and writing programs.
 Specialist library teachers nurture a love of reading, develop information literacy and teach enquiry based learning skills during a weekly visit to the library.

 Art opens our youngest minds to higher order thinking skills associated with creativity and is taught by specialist Art teachers right from Kindy (60 minutes per week).
 Students investigate a wide range of media, which often directly relate to the topics being explored with their class teacher.
-A purpose built junior art room, photographic dark room and kiln offer lots of opportunities for junior artists to get creative.
+A purpose built junior art room and kiln offer lots of opportunities for junior artists to get creative.

 Languages other than English (LOTE)